-Last month Iowa City made it to #2 on the Best Cities for Successful Aging List.
-You might think of Iowa City as a college town and be surprised at that.
-It’s not intuitively obvious that Iowa City might also be a great place to live for older members of the community.
+In July 2012 Iowa City made it to #2 on the Best Cities for Successful Aging List.
+Iowa City routinely makes it onto lists promoting the best places to live.
+You might think of Iowa City as a college town and be surprised at the idea that it’s also a place that offers so much to older members of the community.
 Read on and you’ll soon appreciate the many benefits this diverse little town has for everyone who lives here!

-The Tangible & Intangible Benefits of Living in Iowa City
+The Biggest Advantages of Living in Iowa City

 First of all let me say that as a real estate agent I tend to look at things a little differently than in a study.
-I think choosing where to live is based on tangible and intangible elements.
-Yes, the young population provides a solid fiscal base if you decide to live here.
-It’s good to know that the University of Iowa and the UI Hospitals will ensure that we always have a good working population in Iowa City.
+They look at a different set of criteria than me when they decide whether Iowa City offers residents what they need to comfortably live here.
+I appreciate all the physical attributes that make the town what it is, but I also want to share how it feels to live here.
+It’s true that the young population provides a solid fiscal base if you decide to live here.
+It’s also reassuring to know that the University of Iowa and the UI Hospitals will ensure that we always have a good working population in Iowa City.
 These are both conclusions made by the Study from the Milken Institute.
 It’s also true that the cultural impact of the University has a positive impact on life in Iowa City.
 Much more than that though is the unique opportunity we all have to be part of a young, diverse community and the positive energy that creates for all members of the community.
 I compare it to when I became a mother and how my sons kept me young.
 My sons are young men with their own lives now, but living in this young and vibrant community with opportunities to meet with people from many different cultures continues to keep me young.

 I relocated to Coralville in 2000 and am fast approaching the age they’re looking at in this study so feel qualified to pick out the things I think are important to elaborate on in this post.
 I should mention that Coralville is considered to be in the Greater Iowa City Area.
 I live in central Coralville and can be in downtown Iowa City in 10 minutes and at the UI Hospitals in about the same time.
 (Coralville is to the west of Iowa City and it’s actually an easier commute for me to the UI Hospitals than for residents on the east side of Iowa City).